square/square-connect-go-sdk/swagger/docs/InvoicesApi.md

 > SearchInvoicesResponse SearchInvoices(ctx, body)
 SearchInvoices

 Searches for invoices from a location specified in  the filter.
 You can optionally specify customers in the filter for whom to  retrieve invoices.
 In the current implementation, you can only specify one location and  optionally one customer.
 The response is paginated.
-If truncated, the response includes a `cursor`  that you use in a subsequent request to fetch the next set of invoices.
+If truncated, the response includes a `cursor`  that you use in a subsequent request to retrieve the next set of invoices.

 ### Required Parameters